 Most Taiwan employment compliance laws are covered in the LSA, although some occupations and industries follow the Civil Code.
 If you have more than 30 employees, you are required to write out work rules and register those rules with the local labor authority.
+These laws are required to cover a range of aspects, including working hours, paid leave, disciplinary measures, and health and safety regulations.
 The law also stipulates employers must give preference to Taiwanese workers as opposed to hiring foreign workers.

 The onboarding process is different for every country and can vary depending on the type of business you operate.
 You ultimately decide how to onboard your workers, but you can follow several best practices after you hire Taiwan employees: